-Several appearance features have been proposed such as local binary patterns (LBP) \cite{lbp}.
-They provide good results in the analysis of macro facial deformations.
-CNN-based approaches \cite{ding2017facenet2expnet} perform well too, when they learn spatial features from apex frames (i.e. the frames of a video that depict the expressions at their highest intensity).
-By relying on spatial features only, LBP and static CNN approaches do not utilize the dynamics of facial expressions to recognize them, which can limit their performances at non-apex frames or in the presence of subtle expressions.
+Skin deformations induced by facial muscles characterize facial expressions.
+Different approaches exist to encode facial deformations: appearance features, geometry features, or both.
+Many appearance features have been proposed such as Local Binary Patterns (LBP) \cite{lbp}.
+They provide decent results for macro facial deformations, especially when they are computed on apex frames (i.e., the frames of a video that depict the expressions at their highest intensity).
+By relying on spatial features only, the dynamics of facial expressions is not leveraged, which can limit the performances at non-apex frames or in the presence of subtle expressions.

-Psychological experiments by Bassili \cite{bassili1979emotion} showed that facial expressions are recognized more accurately in sequences of images.
-Therefore, a dynamic extension of LBP, called local binary pattern on three orthogonal plans (LBP-TOP), is proposed in \cite{lbptop}.
-In the same line of work, and considering the latest developments in dynamic texture modeling, optical flow has regained interest from the community, becoming one of the most widely used solutions \cite{allaert2018advanced}.
-Although temporal approaches tend to provide good performance, they are very sensitive to the noise caused by facial deformations or head movements.
+Psychological experiments \cite{bassili1979emotion} showed that facial expressions are identified more accurately in image sequences.
+A dynamic extension of LBP, called Local Binary Pattern on Three Orthogonal Plans (LBP-TOP), has been proposed \cite{lbptop}.
+However, optical flow is one of the most widely used solutions \cite{allaert2018advanced}.
+Although temporal approaches tend to provide better performances than static approaches, they are very sensitive to the noise caused by facial deformation artifacts and head movements.